Last updated: February 19th, 2024

 Review conclusion: What does the DD2 Podium feel like?

-As I gained experience with my simulator I started to feel as if the CSL was at times notchy and very binary in its feedback.
+Looking back, as I gained experience with my simulator I started to feel as if the CSL I owned at the time was notchy and very binary in its feedback.
 That’s not the case with the DD2.
 The Podium is really, really good.

 Once you get used to the torque you’ll find a very smooth and progressive wheel, with further improvements available with the newer drivers.